rscode999/cnet/README.md

 ## Quick Start Guide

 Ensure you have the line `#include "cnet/network.cpp"` at the top of the file containing the `int main()` function.
-For best results, ensure your file with `main()` is in the cloned repo's top-level directory.
+For best results, ensure your file with `main()` is in this repo's top-level directory.

 To create a network, use the CNet namespace,* then create a new Network object:
 ```